 involved heavily in the production of the play, each having various roles, both

 on and off stage?
 Could you elaborate?

 This year I wanted as many pupils involved in the show as possible.
 Through faculty collaboration and cross-curricular links merging creative (Art, Design Technology) and performing arts (Music, Drama) we were able to offer classroom and CCA opportunities for pupils to get involved in all aspects of the production.
-In Art class year nine pupils had the opportunity to design, create and make the backdrop for the play.
-In Music class pupils had the opportunity to compose (write, create and record) music for the production.
-CCA opportunities were offered for pupils to act within the show itself and design, create and make the costume, set and props.
+In Art class, year nine pupils had the chance to design, create and make the backdrop for the play.
+In Music class, pupils had the opportunity to compose (write, produce and record) music for the production.
+CCA allowed pupils to act in the play and to design, create and make the costumes, sets and props.